damianhakert/damianhakert.github.io/source/handbook/sales/POC/Template.md

 The purpose of this document is to outline the GitLab Trial being performed with

-<Your Company> It defines the scope, technical guidelines, sequence of events, and
+Customer.
+It defines the scope, technical guidelines, sequence of events, and

 the success criteria for both XYZ, Inc. and GitLab to reference while planning